Configure connectors in the Shared VPC host project

 Before you begin

-1. Check the Identity and Access Management (IAM) roles for the account you are currently using.
+1. Check the Identity and Access Management (IAM) roles for the account you are using.
 The active account must have the following roles on the host project:

 2. Select the host project in your preferred environment.